Nick Williams (wide receiver): Washington Redskins

 The Washington Redskins signed Williams as an undrafted free agent on April 28, 2013.
 He was released during final cuts, but signed to the practice squad a few days later.
 On November 8, Williams was promoted to the active roster in place of Chris Thompson.
 Williams made his NFL debut in Week 11 against the Philadelphia Eagles, recording a five-yard reception and scored a two-point conversion.

 Williams was signed to the team's practice squad on August 31, 2014, after being waived the day before.
-He was waived by the team nine days later.
+He was waived again nine days later.